walles/ttt/README.md

 * I18N and L10N into Swedish, follow the system language
 * Test on Android in a browser
 * Test on desktop in a browser
+* Test on Android in landscape mode
+* Test in a small browser window on desktop